sportsclimbs/sportclimbs-2/content/peak/cheedale/the-cornice/_index.md

 ### From Miller's Dale

 The simplest, easiest and most popular approach is from the Miller's Dale end.
 Follow the Monsal Trail westwards for 800 metres and enter a long tunnel.
 Exit the tunnel onto a viaduct and go through a gap in wall on the left.
-Follow the path down to the main path by the river.
+Follow the path and go down some stone steps to the main path along the river.
 Turn sharp right here (heading downstream) and go under the viaduct.
 Cross a footbridge over the river and follow the path to square cut stepping stones.
-Follow these straight into the Armblaster sector of the crag.
+These lead straight into the Armblaster sector of the crag.

 ### From Topley Pike

 When approaching from the Topley Pike end follow the Monsal Trail for 1.4km to Chee Tor tunnel no. 2.
 Go through the tunnel onto the viaduct then go through the gap in wall on the right just before the next tunnel.
-Follow the path down to the main path by the river.
+Follow the path and go down some stone steps to the main path along the river.
 Turn sharp right here (heading downstream) and go under the viaduct.
 Cross a footbridge over the river and follow the path to square cut stepping stones.
-Follow these straight into the Armblaster sector of the crag.
+These lead straight into the Armblaster sector of the crag.